When looking at a race for the first time. How many of you consider pace before delving into the current form of each runner?

 There’s nothing more frustrating than spending time looking at the form of the runners in the race, picking what you think is an excellent bet, only to find out that the race might not be run to suit your pick.

-This article is a very much a beginner’s guide to pace but presents in a simple way the various category of running styles and pace scenarios.
+This article is a very much a beginner’s guide to pace but presents in a simple way the various category of running styles and pace style.

 years, in North America, pace has been an important tool in a punters armoury